-As churning continues, huge clusters of fat merge again until they form a network.
-This network, along with the air bubble caused by churning, traps the liquid to build foam.
+As churning continues, massive fat clusters merge again until they form a network.
+This network and the air bubble caused by churning trap the liquid to build foam.

 The foam then leaks and produces buttermilk.
 In the end, the cream separates into butter and buttermilk.
 The manufacturer drains the buttermilk and kneads the butter.
 This gives the butter a smooth, creamy texture.